outrera/turtletooth.github.io/content/blog/more-on-hugo.md

 +++
-title = "Hugo is for lovers"
+title = "More on Hugo"
 date = "2015-08-03T13:39:46+02:00"
 tags = ["hugo"]
 categories = ["pseudo"]